kevinsawicki/gitective/README.md

 ```

 ### Generate commit histogram
-This examples finds how many commmits happpened each year in August.
+This examples prints out how many commits happened each year in August.

 ```java
 CommitHistogramFilter filter = new CommitHistogramFilter();